Forbes

-Forbes (/fɔrbz/) is an American business magazine owned by Integrated Whale Media Investments and the Forbes family.
-Published eight times a year, it features articles on finance, industry, investing, and marketing topics.
-Forbes also reports on related subjects such as technology, communications, science, politics, and law.
-It is based in Jersey City, New Jersey.
-Competitors in the national business magazine category include Fortune and Bloomberg Businessweek.
-Forbes has an international edition in Asia as well as editions produced under license in 27 countries and regions worldwide.
+Forbes (/fɔrbz/) is an American business magazine founded by B. C. Forbes in 1917.
+It has been owned by the Hong Kong-based investment group Integrated Whale Media Investments since 2014.
+Its chairman and editor-in-chief is Steve Forbes, while Sherry Phillips has served as CEO since January 1, 2025.
+The company is headquartered in Jersey City, New Jersey.

-The magazine is well known for its lists and rankings, including of the richest Americans (the Forbes 400), of the America's Wealthiest Celebrities, of the world's top companies (the Forbes Global 2000), Forbes list of the World's Most Powerful People, and The World's Billionaires.
+Published eight times per year, Forbes features articles on finance, industry, investing, and marketing topics.
+It also reports on related subjects such as technology, communications, science, politics, and law.
+It has an international edition in Asia as well as editions produced under license in 27 countries and regions worldwide.
+The magazine is known for its lists and rankings, including its lists of the richest Americans (the Forbes 400), of 30 notable people under the age of 30 (the Forbes 30 Under 30), of America's wealthiest celebrities, of the world's top companies (the Forbes Global 2000), of the world's most powerful people, and of the world's billionaires.
 The motto of Forbes magazine is "Change the World".
-Its chair and editor-in-chief is Steve Forbes, and its CEO is Mike Federle.
-In 2014, it was sold to a Hong Kong–based investment group, Integrated Whale Media Investments.